Dummy MicroStrategy Attribute With a Text or Number Value

 In this article, I will be providing detailed instructions on how to create dummy MicroStrategy attributes with either a fixed text or number value.
 In some of my past projects, I have used these attributes as placeholders in Report Services Documents to create spacing in grids, among other data visualization hacks where a fixed attribute value is required.

-To create an attribute in MicroStrategy with a fixed text value, follow the steps below:
+To create an attribute in MicroStrategy with a fixed TEXT value, follow the steps below:

 1 – In MicroStrategy Developer, navigate to the folder where you wish to create the attribute, right-click in it and select New > Attribute.